mnishihan/jq-idealforms/README.md

 ## Custom Extensions

 To add a custom extension provide a `name`, extended `options` and extended `methods` if any.
-You inject code into the following built-in methods:
+You can inject code into the following built-in methods:

 - **_init:** Runs when the plugin is initialized, but before any inputs are added to the form.
 - **_buildField(input):** Builds the input given the markup options to work with ideal Forms. `input` is the current input element being built.